 Too bad that most of your treatments (drugs) are nothing burgers.
 I can see that with my wife as drugs have ruined her gut biome among other bodily functions.
 Trials for poisons...what a way to make a living.

-Generally, we are not interested in question 1. because we are studying the intervention and the important part is how it turned out.
-However, often we don't have good access to adherence to the protocol.
-In this case we have no choice but reporting answer to question 2.
+Usually, we are not interested in the actual assignment to the study group.
+The important part is, if we follow instructions, how will it turn out.
+Again, as the experimenter, we frequently don't have good access to adherence to the protocol.
+In this case, we have no choice but reporting the data we have.

 Randomization is over before the experiment begins.
 If you are randomized, the outcome cannot affect the randomization.
-If you find out that they were not randomized -- e.g. were smokers, but did not report that during randomization -- you have to do the experiment over.
+If you find out that subjects were not randomized -- e.g. they were smokers, but did not report that during randomization -- you have to do the experiment over.

 Once in the study, you cannot be un-randomized by the outcome anymore than you can become un-baptized.
 You can become a bad person, or you can become excommunicated, or whatever, but you were baptized.